These Are the Top 10 Secret Beaches in the West (Don’t Tell Anybody!)

 An oasis of brilliant sand set amid miles and miles of ebony lava fields, the beach appears to have been dropped in the middle of nowhere.
 Its westward orientation delivers some of the best sunsets on the Big Island, and its out-of-sight location 1½ miles off the main highway keeps away the tourists.

-Where it is Look for a sign reading Kekaha Kai State Park about 2½ miles north of Kona International Airport, off State 19, marking the entrance to the unpaved beach access road.
-INFO: Closed Wed. -ALEX SALKEVER
+How to get there: Look for a sign reading Kekaha Kai State Park about 2½ miles north of Kona International Airport, off State 19, marking the entrance to the unpaved beach access road. —Alex Salkever

 A creek spills onto the beach in a misty waterfall, tidal pools carved in sandstone teem with life, and the pebbles are as smooth as eggs.
 Get an unexpected reflexology foot massage as you walk on stones warmed by the sun.

-Where it is 30 miles northwest of Victoria, B.C., on Pacific Marine Route/Hwy.
-14. Due to development in the area, the future of public access may be in doubt; call the Sooke Information Centre for more information.
-INFO: Sooke Visitor Information Centre, 250/642-6351. -Beverley Sinclair
+How to get there: 30 miles northwest of Victoria, B.C., on Pacific Marine Route/Hwy.
+14. Due to development in the area, the future of public access may be in doubt; call the Sooke Information Centre for more information. —Beverley Sinclair

 Don’t let the closed trail sign deter you from visiting the southern Mendocino Coast’s most unusual beach.
 Just beyond an incredible temporary driftwood fort built by some beachgoer and a few hundred yards to the north, extreme low tide reveals dozens of large, round sandstone boulders.
 Very few people scramble down the ladder to the beach to check out this unusual natural phenomenon, and that’s just the way we like it.

-Where it is On State 1, 3 miles south of Point Arena, just north of the Schooner Creek Bridge at milepost 11.3 (take the northern trail from the turnout).
-INFO: parks.ca.gov or 707/937-5804. -Abigail Peterson
+How to get there: On State 1, 3 miles south of Point Arena, just north of the Schooner Creek Bridge at milepost 11.3 (take the northern trail from the turnout); californiabeaches.com —Abigail Peterson